wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/manage-solutions-power-automate/includes/2-add-remove-flow.md

 	> [!div class="mx-imgBorder"]
 	> [![remaining design of the flow](../media/simple-flow-request-ss.png)](../media/simple-flow-request-ss.png#lightbox)

-1. Click on **Save** which is available on the top-right.
+1. Click on **Save** that is available on the top-right.

 1. Check and confirm the flow has been saved and then click on the left arrow icon.

 	> [!div class="mx-imgBorder"]
 	> [![confirm the flow saved](../media/flow-saved-ss.png)](../media/flow-saved-ss.png#lightbox)

 1. Next, let's go back and validate the flow has been created and is part of the solution.
-Click on **Solutions,** which is available on the vertical navigation on the left, then click on **Volunteer Solution**.
+Click on **Solutions,** on the vertical navigation on the left, then click on **Volunteer Solution**.

 	> [!div class="mx-imgBorder"]
 	> [![Go back and validate the flow has been created](../media/back-solution-ssm.png)](../media/back-solution-ssm.png#lightbox)